We believe that with appropriate support and perseverance, everyone can be numerate…

 Chris has most recently led the very successful World Skills London 2011 competition as Chairman.
 Chris served for three years as Chief Executive of the UK Commission for Employment and Skills from January 2008.
 This appointment followed high profile national roles such as Director General of the City and Guilds of London Institute, Director General of the British Chambers of Commerce, and Chief Executive of the TEC National Council.
 Since 1982, Chris has worked actively with Government as an adviser on a wide variety of education and training projects.
 He has previously been Chairman of the Government's National Skills Task Force, and of UK Skills, and a founding member of the national Learning and Skills Council.
 His work in many of these roles led to him being awarded the CBE for services to training and enterprise in 1998.

-John is currently Deputy Chairman of the Financial Services Authority, and he is due to become Chairman of one of its two replacement bodies, the Financial Conduct Authority, in 2013.
-Until recently, he was Chairman and Senior Partner of KPMG UK and Joint Chairman of KPMG Europe.
+John became Chairman of the new Financial Conduct Authority in April 2013.
+He previously joined the FSA Board as a Non-executive Director and Deputy Chairman on 1 September 2012.
+Before this appointment, he was Chairman and Senior Partner of KPMG UK and Joint Chairman of KPMG Europe.
 He had worked with KPMG since 1975, initially in audit and then in corporate finance.
 John has been Chairman of the Every Child a Chance Trust, is a trustee of National Numeracy and a member of the advisory board of the Cambridge Judge Business School.
 John is a graduate of Trinity Hall, University of Cambridge, and an Associate of the Institute of Chartered Accountants in England and Wales.

 Di is an expert in early intervention in literacy and mathematics and in the leadership of inclusion and effective support for children most at risk of not achieving their potential.
 Her extensive career in primary education has spanned over 40 years, including twelve years as a head teacher, service as Senior Director for inclusion and achievement with the National Strategies, and, since 2008, as Director of the Every Child a Chance Trust, leading the development and national roll out of the highly successful Every Child a Reader and Every Child Counts programmes.
 Di’s field of expertise is the development of high-quality approaches to intervention for children who struggle with the development of core skills in literacy and/or mathematics.